lddurbin/lee/content/blog/_index.md

     show_sidebar_adunit: false
     text_link_label: View recent posts
     text_link_url: /blog/
-description: "This is a fully featured blog that supports categories, \ntags, series, and pagination.\n"
+description: "This is a space for my thoughts about the profession I'm in, the work I do, and things in my life I'm comfortable sharing. <br><br>If you want to learn how to do some of the things I do in R etc., then please check out my YouTube channel, [Datacasts](https://youtube.com/channel/UCcaxFX1hhVWlQ80ULppEj_Q).\n"
-layout: list-sidebar
+layout: list
 show_author_byline: true
 show_post_date: true
 show_post_thumbnail: true